XenorInspire/Python3-NmapScanner/README.md

 Make sure that the script has the right to be executed :
 `chmod +x Scanner.py`

-Execute the script where it was copied :
+Execute the script in root privileges where it was copied :
 `python3 Scanner.py`